 Convincing boards to adopt stretching environmental targets often requires the presentation of a business case and phased investment plan.
-Traditionally companies set their ambitions for levels of carbon reductions based on the level of change that is financially attractive – the most compelling investment plan – rather than an understanding of what reductions are necessary.
-Science-based targets require businesses to rethink this approach.
+Traditionally companies set their ambitions for levels of carbon reductions based on the level of change that is most financially attractive – the most compelling investment plan – rather than an understanding of what reductions are necessary.
+Science-based targets require businesses to bridge the gap between the two.

 The question for sustainability teams is usually, “What are the greatest improvements I can realistically achieve within our financial constraints?”
 With science-based targets the question shifts slightly, with the need to strategically consider, “What plan will deliver the best possible business case for achieving these goals?”

-From our experience working with multinational businesses on sustainability strategy and target setting, we recognise that internal teams can often struggle to align environmental improvements with wider business goals, in order to drive action.
-Agreeing targets out to 2050 can be difficult, especially when even the largest businesses struggle to make plans beyond a ten year horizon.
+In the Carbon Trust’s experience working with multinational businesses on sustainability strategy and target setting, we recognise that internal teams can often struggle to align environmental improvements with wider business goals, in order to drive sufficient action.
+Agreeing targets out to 2050 can be difficult, especially when even the largest businesses struggle to make plans beyond a ten-year horizon.

-Indeed, many of the changes in technology, policy and energy markets that will enable businesses to meet science-based carbon targets are outside the control of any individual company.
-Nevertheless, it is very important to be able to demonstrate that the first few steps towards these targets are achievable, but positive for the business.
+Indeed, many of the changes in technology, policy and energy markets that will enable businesses to actually meet science-based targets are considered to be outside the control of any individual company.
+Nevertheless, it is very important to be able to demonstrate that the first few steps towards these targets are not only achievable, but positive for the business.